IPUT Real Estate completes the restoration of Wilton Park in Dublin and opens a new square, Mary Lavin Place.

 The area surrounding Wilton Park is an important part of the city, a neighbourhood with deep literary connections.
 Known as ‘Baggotonia,’ it was here where some of the greatest Irish writers lived and worked including Patrick Kavanagh, Brendan Behan, Eavan Boland, Brian O’Nolan, Liam O’Flaherty, Elizabeth Bowen, John Montague, Derek Mahon, Thomas Kinsella, Ben Kiely, JP Dunleavy, John Banville and Anthony Cronin.

-The recent development of the Wilton Park estate incorporates four new headquarter workplaces, soon be home to LinkedIn, Stripe and EY with new street level restaurants set around Mary Lavin Place and the newly restored one-acre park, in addition to three new artist studios, and a writer-in-residence apartment.
+The recent development of the Wilton Park estate incorporates four new headquarter workplaces, soon be home to LinkedIn, Stripe and EY.
+New street level restaurants are set around Mary Lavin Place and the newly restored one-acre park, in addition to three new artist studios, and a writer-in-residence apartment.

 According to Niall Gaffney, CEO, IPUT Real Estate Dublin: